 2.3) the number of the directors who are of Thai and/or American must exceed half of the total number of the directors, and,

-The treaty is very complex so for more detailed information on company registration formats in Thailand it is always best to speak to a Thai lawyer first.
-Call us toll-free or walk into our Phuket or Bangkok office today for more information about doing business in Thailand.
+The Amity treaty is very complex so for more detailed information on company registration formats in Thailand.
+It is always best to speak to a Thai lawyer first.
+Call us toll-free or walk into our Bangkok office today for more information about doing business in Thailand.

 Always consider any changes when it comes to company registration in Thailand.
 As the company registration in Thailand does change and become more complex.
 Speak to us online if you have any questions with regards to company registration in Thailand.